raphaelameaume/fragment/docs/guide/organizing-props.md

 };
 ```

-You can create subfolder by joining folder names with a `.` such as:
+Subfolders can be created by concatenating folder names with a `.`:

 ```js
 export let props = {